 Field Name Туре Reset value Description [22] SRTEEN RW 0x0 Software read triggered execution enable.
 When enabled, this bit causes execution to be triggered when software reads the PMC100_X0 data register.
 Wait states are inserted on the APB interface until execution is complete and the data register is updated. the new value in the data register is then returned on the bus.
-0b0 Software read triggered execution disabled.
-0b1 Software read triggered execution enabled.
-Note A debugger can use this bit to effectively dump memory content.
-For more information, see D.3 Memory dumping algorithm on page Appx-D-133.
-The software read triggers execution in a similar way to the test continue counter or TC input signal.
-[21] TFPCHKUE RW 0x0 Test fail protection error check result with uncorrectable error.
+0b0 Software read triggered execution disabled. Øb1 Software read triggered execution enabled.
+Note [21] TFPCHKUE RW 0x0 Test fail protection error check result with uncorrectable error.
 The TFPCHKUE bit is intended to be used with memory scrubbing algorithms.
 When the PCHKCE operation is executed it causes an uncorrectable error to be treated as a test failure, which sets the TF bit.
-An uncorrectable error is indicated by MBISTOLOUTDATA[1] for reads where MBISTOLPSEL is 0b01 .
-The TFPCHKUE bit encoding is: 0 Uncorrectable error result not treated as test fail when PCHKCE is executed.
-1 Uncorrectable error result treated as test fail when PCHKCE is executed Note If the memory contains uninitialized entries then TFPCHKUE must not be set to 0b1 when executing memory scrubbing algorithm.
+An uncorrectable error is indicated by MBISTOLOUTDATA[1] for reads where MBISTOLOSEL is abole .
+The TEPCHKUE bit encoding is: 0b0 Uncorrectable error result not treated as test fail when PCHKCE is executed.
+0b1 Uncorrectable error result treated as test fail when PCHKCE is executed Note If the memory contains uninitialized entries then TFPCHKUE must not be set to 0b1 when executing memory scrubbing algorithm.
 [20] NOTRANS RW 0 No MBIST transaction.
 This bit is used when performing memory scrubbing.
 It allows conditional execution to be implemented by forcing the MBISTOLREADEN and MBISOLWRITEN signals LOW, turning the MBIST transactions into NOPs.
-NOTRANS is automatically set to 0b1 when an instruction is executed with a PCHKCE operation and MBISTOLOUTDATA[1:0] is not 0b01.
+NOTRANS is automatically set to 0b1 when an instruction is executed with a PCHKCE operation and MBISTOLOUTDATA[1:0] is not 0b01 .
 NOTRANS is automatically cleared to 0b0 when an instruction is executed with a LOOP-Last operation or CLRNT operation.
-The NOTRANS bit encoding is: ØbØMBIST transaction performed normally1MBIST transaction converted to NOPs [19:18] PCHKR RW 0x0 Protection error check result.
+The NOTRANS bit encoding is: 0b0 MBIST transaction performed normally Øb1 MBIST transaction converted to NOPs [19:18] PCHKR RW 0x0 Protection error check result.
 This is a sticky protection error check result value.
 This is the MBISTOLOUTDATA[1:0] read data value for reads where MBISTOLPSEL is 0b01 .
 The previous PCHKR value is OR-gated with the new value.
 [17] PREN RW 0x0 MBISTOLPREN signal control.
 This enables the IP core error reporting output bus for MBIST read transactions when MBISTOLPSEL is 0b01 , which selects the parity or ECC logic error check result.
-The PREN bit encoding is: ØbØ MBISTOLPREN LOWØb1 MBISTOLPREN HIGH for protection check result reads.
+The PREN bit encoding is: 0b0 MBISTOLPREN LOW 0b1 MBISTOLPREN HIGH for protection check result reads.
 Otherwise, LOW